reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/devicegroups/c8y_devicegroups_list.md

       --abortOnErrors int          Abort batch when reaching specified number of errors (default 10) --allowEmptyPipe             Don't fail when piped input is empty (stdin) --cache                      Enable cached responses
-      --cacheTTL string            Cache time-to-live (TTL) as a duration, i.e. 60s, 2m (default "60s")
-  -c, --compact                    Compact instead of pretty-printed output when using json output.
+      --cacheBodyPaths strings     Cache should limit hashing of selected paths in the json body.
+Empty indicates all values --cacheTTL string            Cache time-to-live (TTL) as a duration, i.e. 60s, 2m (default "60s") -c, --compact                    Compact instead of pretty-printed output when using json output.
 Pretty print is the default if output is the terminal
       --confirm                    Prompt for confirmation